About Us

 Diane Mastnardo

-In 2014, Diane became the founding director of Massage Northern Ohio (MNO-PBRN), a massage therapy practice-based research network.
-She worked in partnership with MetroHealth’s Center for Reducing Health Disparities and Case Western Reserve Practice-based Research Network Shared Resources to develop an avenue for clinical massage therapists to collaborate.
+In 2014, I became the founding director of Massage Northern Ohio (MNO-PBRN), a massage therapy practice-based research network.
+I worked in partnership with MetroHealth’s Center for Reducing Health Disparities and Case Western Reserve Practice-based Research Network Shared Resources to develop an avenue for clinical massage therapists to collaborate.
 The goal of MNO-PBRN is to support the generation of evidence-based knowledge on effective and consistent massage therapy treatments and to develop pathways for the integration of the practice of massage therapy into conventional health care.

-Over the years, Diane realized the need to educate people on body awareness using their senses.
-In 2018, she collaborated with a certified aromatherapist/yoga instructor to develop a technique to engage four neurological inputs: Breathing, Acupressure, Aromatherapy, and Movement, or BAAM!
+Over the years, I realized the need to educate people on body awareness using their senses.
+In 2018, I collaborated with a certified aromatherapist/yoga instructor to develop a technique to engage four neurological inputs: Breathing, Acupressure, Aromatherapy, and Movement, or BAAM!
 The BAAM technique provides emotional and social tools at our fingertips that directly affects symptoms of anxiety and stress.
 These tools can also be used to increase focus, regulate emotions, heart rate, and muscle tension.

 Marchelle Robinson